 Jenny Silverstone | Mom Loves Best

-It’s easier than you’d think to give your garbage disposal a refresh.
-First, run a few ice cubes through the disposal to sharpen and clean the blades.
+It’s easier than you’d think to clean your garbage disposal.
+First, run a few ice cubes through to sharpen and clean the impellers.
 Then, add a few lemon or orange peels in while the disposal is running to remove odors and start fresh with a mild citrus scent.

-This is a natural way to cleanse your garbage disposal, while also finding a great use for old citrus peels instead of throwing them in the garbage.
+This is a natural way to cleanse your garbage disposal, and a great way to use citrus peels when you’re done with them.

-Freshen up your shower drains with this inexpensive DIY spring cleaning tip.
-Mix ½ cup of baking soda and ¼ cup of table salt and pour down the drain, immediately followed by 1 cup of warm vinegar, which will foam with the mixture.
+Clean your shower drains with this inexpensive DIY spring cleaning tip.
+Mix ½ cup of baking soda with ¼ cup of table salt and pour it down the drain, immediately followed by 1 cup of warm vinegar, which will foam with the mixture.
 After 15 minutes, run hot water down the drain for 30 seconds.

-Noticing water going down the drain more slowly than usual?
+Noticing water is going down the drain slower than usual?
 TidyMom shares an easy, natural remedy to unclogging drains with vinegar and baking soda, so you can nip any drain clogs in the bud.

-To clean your vacuum, make sure it’s unplugged, then empty the bag or dust compartment and use a damp cloth with mild detergent to wipe down the casing, hoses and all attachments.
+Make sure your vacuum is unplugged before you start cleaning it.
+Then, empty the bag or dust compartment and use a damp cloth with mild detergent to wipe down the casing, hoses and all attachments.
 Using scissors or a seam ripper, you can easily remove hair and other fibers stuck on the beater bar and bristles to clean the vacuum’s brush.